MercuryWorkshop/wisp-client-js/README.md

 ### Copyright Notice:
 ```
-wisp-client-js: a Wisp client implementation written in JavaScript
+wisp-js: a Wisp client implementation written in JavaScript
 Copyright (C) 2024 Mercury Workshop

 This program is free software: you can redistribute it and/or modify